 When I start immersing myself into Lyon’s largest illegal asylum seeker squat, a tacit non-aggression pact is soon made with the inhabitants: I am tolerated on condition that I don’t take candid shots.
-So I set out to work on the borderline between a realistic documentary-like treatment and an abstract plastic photography.
-The shelter is what they’ve been seeking in Europe.
-It is also that squat (even though completely inadequate).
-Lastly, it is the deliberate choice to focus my work on a minimalist plastic abstraction, rather than documenting an absurd and mind boggling reality into which I am only passing.
+So, I set out to work on the borderline between a realistic documentary-like treatment and an abstract plastic photography.
+What they’ve been seeking in Europe is shelter.
+Also, this squat has kept them off the streets despite the inadequate infrastructure.
+Lastly, it is the deliberate choice to focus my work on a minimalist plastic abstraction, rather than documenting an absurd and mind-boggling reality which I am only passing through.
 A chaotic accumulation of colours, shapes, lines, material, and traces.
 A meticulous x-ray of each nook, each wall, each building.
 Portraits from behind on colourful backdrops.
-As many elements enabling me to reveal another present and to give rise to another shelter.
+So many elements enabling me to reveal another present and to create to another shelter.